Rise in home prices still ‘sustainable’, says MNB

 The MNB noted that home prices rose 15.4% for the whole country last year, but were up 22.5% in Budapest.
 The central bank added that it expects home price appreciation to slow to 12.3% for the whole country in the first half of 2017.

 Higher household disposable income, supported by wage rises and improved employment, is boosting demand on the housing market, as is the low interest rate environment.
-Home loan outlays were up 42% last year, and demand for credit is set to increase further with an easing of lending conditions, the MNB said.
+Home loan outlays were up 42% last year, and demand for credit is set to increase further with an easing of credit conditions, the MNB said.

-The expansion of the housing market "may be hindered to a great degree" by a shortage of skilled labor, the report noted.
+The expansion of the housing market "may be hindered to a great degree" by a shortage of skilled labor, the report said.
 Wage inflation may put pressure on construction costs, though these are still rising at a slower rate than home prices, it added.

 SUPPORT THE BUDAPEST BUSINESS JOURNAL

 Newspaper organizations across the globe have struggled to find a business model that allows them to continue to excel, without compromising their ability to perform.
 Most recently, some have experimented with the idea of involving their most important stakeholders, their readers.

 We would like to offer that same opportunity to our readers.
 We would like to invite you to help us deliver the quality business journalism you require.
 Hit our Support the BBJ button and you can choose the how much and how often you send us your contributions.